pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 * dd/mm

     ```
-    31/12
+    3/12
     ```

-    If the year is not defined, the year is assumed to be the current year.
-The year this document was last updated was 2016, therefore all examples protraying the current year will read 2016.
+    If the year is not given, the default year will be the current year as logged by the local machine.

 * dd